UniversalDependencies/docs/_en/dep/acl-relcl.md

 ** UNDER REVISION **

+*This document presents detailed guidelines for **relative clauses and clefts in English**.
+It is a product of extensive deliberations among the UD Core Group, but is meant to apply to other languages only to the extent that constructions pattern similarly to English.
+Crosslinguistically, there is considerable variation in relative constructions and related phenomena; work on a separate typologically-oriented document is underway.*

 A relative clause (RC) is a clause modifying some head (typically a noun) that is understood to fulfill some grammatical role in the RC.
 The head is said to be "extracted" from the RC.